3dscanningwiki/3dscanningwiki.github.io/meta/contributing_guide.md

 If you want to create a new page, look the [list of templates](template.md) if one of the templates matches the page topic.

+## Citations

+Be liberal with linking to resources in footnotes.
+If referring to a scientific paper try to find the Bibtex citation format and convert it to a text citation using the [Online Bibtex Converter](https://asouqi.github.io/bibtex-converter/).
+Usually such citations are best placed in an external footnote (see below).

 ## Images

 Please try to be conservative with the amount (and size) of images used on this wiki.
 This wiki is currently hosted on github which is designed for text-based documents and not images.